 How Does Value Investing Work?

-The rationale behind such expectation is quite simple.
-In the short term, there may be many fluctuations in the stock market.
+The rationale behind such is quite simple.
+In the short term, there may be fluctuations in the stock market.
 As a result, shares of some good companies may be under-priced (undervalued) for some time.
-But, over the long term, well-managed companies in stable industries would be expected to perform well and hence, yield good returns.
+But, in the long term, well-managed companies in stable industries would be expected to perform well and therefore, yield good returns.
 In the long term, it is expected that periodic stock market fluctuations would not have much impact on good companies.
 Value investors would try to target under-priced shares of such companies.

 Applications of Value Investing Strategy

 We have already seen the basics of how value investing strategy is applied in the equity and real estate markets.
 Let us now take a deeper look at how different investors apply this strategy.